wpswings/event-tickets-manager-for-woocommerce/README.txt

 [youtube https://www.youtube.com/watch?v=hf2gImcoqqk&w=560&h=315&rel=0]

-==  WITH EVENT TICKETS MANAGER FOR WOOCOMMERCE PLUGIN, YOU CAN: ==
+==  WITH THE WOOCOMMERCE EVENT TICKETS MANAGER PLUGIN YOU CAN: ==

-* Add event management plugin in WordPress as a WooCommerce product type on your online store.
+* Add an event management plugin in WordPress as a WooCommerce product type on your online store.
 * Manage the stock of tickets as admin.
 * Show the event location to customers at the front end.
 * Send the tickets as PDF to customers in an email.